MA

 In addition to this project you will choose to situate yourself within a Studio, and spend one day a week in your Studio of choice, where you will be exploring discourses through talks and seminars, engaging with methods and processes appropriate to the studio's focus.
 This will give you a body of knowledge that will equip you to act in design in your area of interest and continue as weekly session throughout terms 1, 2 and 3.

-In terms 2 and 3 (Design Transfocality) you will be selecting a project from a choice of three each term.
+In terms 2 and 3 (Design Transfocality) you will choose a project from a selection of projects each term.
 Each of these projects will be made up of students from all of the Studios.
 The aim is to bring your interests to the particular project to shape it for the development of your own practice.

 In term 4 (summer) you will select an externally focused project (Extended Study), like our annual summer school in Paris (eg Design and Performance), or a placement with an external organisation.